 We set out below the process for obtaining a divorce.
 Please note this does not deal with arrangements for children, or financial matters – these are dealt with separately.
 It is important to take legal advice to check that everything is dealt with properly.
 More information about how to deal with arrangements for children can be found here, and arrangements for finances here.

-We can deal with the following process as well as advising about financial matters, arrangements for children and we tailor our advice to meet your specific needs and budget.
+We can deal with the divorce process as well as advising about financial matters, arrangements for children and we tailor our advice to meet your specific needs and budget.
+Most people deal with the divorce themselves on the gov.uk website, and use us to sort out finances/children.

 - To obtain a divorce, one person starts the process, and they are known as the Petitioner.
 The other person is the Respondent.